MMT founders Warren Mosler and Randall Wray like to claim that ‘monetary policy has it backwards’, see these 1,5 min video quotes:

 ‘If economic subjects in a closed economy are planning to decrease aggregate net financial assets, this does not self-evidently – and as claimed by most theories of business cycles – lead to an increase in ex post total expenditures/revenues.
 This only happens under the special conditions of prevailing buyers’ market tensions.
 If sellers’ market tensions prevail in the closed economy, the same plan divergence (planned expenditures/sales/purchases or agg. demand > planned revenues/purchases or aggr. supply which implies planned increases of aggregate net financial assets) leads to the opposite result: ex post, the flow of total expenditures/revenues will decrease. ‘ (R.D.
 Grass/W. Stützel 1988: Volkswirtschaftslehre – eine Einführung, München: Vahlen, p.
 341).

 To my knowledge, Stützel provided a few historical examples for sellers’ markets (the german post WWII situation before the 1948 currency reform, with a hyperinflating Reichsmark and administered prices was well within his biographical experience), but did not explicitly specify conditions which would lead to sellers’ markets.
 But imagine an economy where expected yields on financial assets are kept below expected yields on real assets by constant application of fiscal stimulus and low interest monetary policy.
 This would keep aggregate planned investment > planned saving, and after providing a stimulus as long as buyers’ market tensions exist, dismantle existing buyers’ market tensions, and start to develop sellers’ market tensions.
+If not stopped by countercyclical monetary and fiscal policy, this may develop into an extreme situation like in Venezuela under Maduro, with a ‘shortage economy’ a la late real socialism, and hyperinflation.

 From my point of view, this enables a coherent take on why the keynesian ‘real-capitalist’ constellation (upper left quadrant), while initially being beneficial, will undermine itself and become dysfunctional in the longer run (bottom left quadrant) as it did in the 70s, just as much as its counterpart, the ‘finance-capitalist’ constellation, will be initially useful (bottom right quadrant), but then eventually undermine itself and become dysfunctional as well (top right quadrant).
 Those may be seen just as normal dialectical life cycles, like inhaling-exhaling, waking – sleeping, tension-release, training-resting, etc. – cycles you want to manage in a way so they don’t get overexaggerated in amplitude.
 You WANT normal mood swings, anything else would be boredom.
 But you don’t want to become manic-depressive.
 You WANT to alternate training and resting, but you don’t want to get into a cycle of overtraining til injury, then resting and couchpotatoing until you get hopelessly overweight, then restart the cycle.
 That’s why countercyclical monetary and fiscal policy makes sense imo.